The Divorce Process In Texas

 A: To file for a divorce in Texas, one of the spouses has to have been a resident of the state for a continuous six-month period.
 In addition, one of the spouses must have been a resident of the county where the divorce is filed for at least 90 days.

 Q: After the divorce is filed, how long does it take to finalize?

 A: In Texas, a divorce cannot be final for at least 60 days after the petition is filed.
 The divorce is final as soon as the judge pronounces it so in open court and signs the decree of divorce.
-If the spouses are not in agreement, it typically takes about six months to one year or longer to finalize a divorce, depending on the complexity of the issues and the degree of conflict.
+If the spouses are not in agreement, it typically takes longer.
+Anywhere from four months to one year is possible, depending on the complexity of the issues and the degree of conflict.

 Q: What is “venue,” and what is the proper venue for a divorce case?

-A: "Venue" refers to which type of court and in what locality the case is filed.
-In Texas, proper venue for the divorce action is the District Court, which is in Georgetown for Williamson County and Austin for Travis County.
+A: “Venue” refers to which type of court and in what locality the case is filed.
+In Texas, proper venue for a divorce action is the district or county court in the county where at least one of the parties is domiciled.
+County and district courts are located in Georgetown for Williamson County and in Austin for Travis County.

 Q: What are the recognized grounds for divorce in Texas?